rainyrubyzhou/AccuVIR/readme.md

 ```

 >**Output Results:**
-+ `X_ON_Y_filtered.fa` is the intermediate output before MRR.
++ `prefix_merge.fa` is the intermediate output before MRR.
 It contains multiple sequences from both DBS and path sampling modules.

-    `X` is the name of the reads file and `Y` is the backbone sequence.
     Outputs will be created in the input file directory.

 ### Step 2: Apply gene prediction tool (Genemark recommended)